This post contains affiliate links. Read the full disclosure here.

 Next, simply add in the dry ingredients, mixing until they are just combined, then fold in the chopped dark chocolate.

-Scoop out 1.5 tbsp sized balls of cookie dough and place them on a baking sheet, then add around 5 pretzels pieces into each of the cookies (stick them into the dough a little so they don't fall out).
+Scoop out 1.5 tablespoon sized balls of cookie dough and place them on a baking sheet, then add around 5 pretzels pieces into each of the cookies (stick them into the dough a little so they don't fall out).
 Sprinkle a bit of sea salt on top if desired, then they are ready to bake!

 The cookies only take between 6-8 minutes to bake, and are then cooled on the baking sheet for 5 minutes!